aanarchy/delta/README.md

 ## To do:
 - Possibly implement continuous multi connections by offloading some input checks on client instead of the server.
 - Use UUIDs instead of simple numbers
+- Replace local sockets with API
+- Possibly replace SQLAlchemy with Red